ipfs/npm-kubo/README.md

 Downloaded archives are placed in OS-specific cache directory which can be customized by setting `NPM_GO_IPFS_CACHE` in env.

+### Overriding with `KUBO_BINARY` env

+If the `KUBO_BINARY` env variable is set at runtime this will override the path of the binary used.

+This must points to the file, not the directory containing the file.

 ## Development

 **Warning**: the file `bin/ipfs` is a placeholder, when downloading stuff, it gets replaced. so if you run `node install.js` it will then be dirty in the git repo. **Do not commit this file**, as then you would be commiting a big binary and publishing it to npm.
 A pre-commit hook exists and should protect against this, but better safe than sorry.